 Stephen Huneck Gallery and Dog Mountain This 400 acre mountain-top farm features a wonderful gallery filled with Huneck's artwork.
 It's a must-see for any dog lover.
 Visit the Dog Chapel and sculpture garden that celebrate the spiritual bond we have with our dogs.
 Just east of St. Johnsbury.
 Of course, bring your dog!

 Groton State Forest 25,000 plus acres featuring hiking, fishing, and wildlife viewing.
 Put in at one of the many boat launches.
 Check out the Montpelier/Wells River rail-trail for 14.5 miles of biking, horseback riding and snowmobiling.

 VAST Snowmobile Trails Purchase a TMA from VAST or our local snowmobile club, Twinfield Snow Travelers, and you can experience some of the best riding ever.
-We're off to a great year of snow for 2009.
 Access for the trails is only 4 miles away in Marshfield.
 Or, park for the day in Groton State Forest.